KristianLyng/varnishfoo/chapter-1.rst

 This book tries to cover a large spectre of subjects related to Varnish.
 It is suitable for system administrators, infrastructure architects and web developers.
-But you might have to be a bit selective as to what chapters you decide to read.
+The first few chapters should be of interest to all, while later chapters will specialize on certain aspects of Varnish usage.

 Each chapter is intended to stand well on its own, but there will be some cross-references.
 This is a book intended to give you practical knowledge,